HeshamFS/QuatViz/readme.md

-# Quaternion Mathematics Toolbox
+# QuatViz Toolbox

-Quaternion Mathematics Toolbox is an interactive web application developed with Streamlit, designed to simplify quaternion operations and provide a visual representation of their orientations.
+QuatViz is an interactive web application developed with Streamlit, designed to simplify quaternion operations and provide a visual representation of their orientations.
 Quaternions are powerful mathematical entities used in 3D rotations and computer graphics.

 ![App Screenshot](images/quatviz.png) <!-- Consider adding a screenshot of your app for better illustration. -->